chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 Initially, this framework was called the "one-strike rule" but the more I wrote about it, the more I realized there needed to be more conscious writing on the underlying mindset and guidelines - calling it "one-strike" made it seem too simple when the decision to ban or remove someone is never an easy choice.

-As mentioned above, 2-2-2 is a collection of three parts: mindset, strikes, and consequences.
-In this case "consequences" means simply "the result of one's actions."
+2-2-2 is a collection of three parts: **mindset, strikes, and consequences.** In this case "consequences" means simply "the result of one's actions."
 Everyone in the group is an adult and while they may have emotional reactions or thoughts that pop up, everyone has agency to control or change their behavior.

-First, there are two important guidelines that I try to proactively communicate and follow in the groups that I run.
+First, there are two important mindset that I try to proactively communicate and follow in the groups that I run.
 These serve as the foundation for 2-2-2.

-### Guideline 1: Act Like You Live Here
+### Mindset 1: Act Like You Live Here

 It is not only the responsibility of the organizer, but each community member to ensure the space is inclusive long-term.
 If they see a behavior that's not in line with the space's principles, encourage them to call it in and request change.
+Usually a space has *some* principles, though applying this mindset may also help the community get more clarity.

 For instance, if the space's principles are: